Fabillotic/circular_items/README.md

 In the tab "Releases" find the newest release.
 After downloading the zip file, move it directly into you resourcepacks folder.
 You don't have to unzip it!

+## Customizing
+To change the position of the hotbar, unzip the zip file and change the values at the top of the file ```assets/minecraft/shaders/core/include/hotbarstuff.glsl```.
+(The ones with ```#define``` at the front)
+Zip all the files again, reload the resources and it should work.
+(A little tinkering is necessary to get the values right.)

 ## Compatibility
 Although this resource pack is inspired by [DartCat25](https://github.com/DartCat25/resourcepacks)'s circular hotbar, right now the two aren't compatible without a little coding work.